-Serve in individual bowls topped with mustard seeds, scallions and almonds.
-Pairs great with crusty bread or biscuits of choice.
-If you have one on hand, a squeeze of lemon will add some brightness.
+Serve: Ladle into serving bowls and top with mustard seeds, scallions and almonds.
+Pairs great with homemade Artisan Bread or biscuits of choice.
+If you have a lemon on hand, add a squeeze to your soup for added brightness.

 If you don’t use veggie broth or have run out of an onion and/or garlic.
 Try adding 1 teaspoon each of garlic and/or onion powder.

 I recommend sticking with red lentils but you can use green/brown lentils if needed.
 Cook same as above but simmer for 30 – 35 minutes, or until lentils are tender.
-Your soup may look a bit muddy but flavor will be good.
+Your soup may look a bit muddy, but the flavor will be good.